 (10) AUTHORIZATION NOTICE. (a) After a parent has provided all of the information required under sub.
-(2) and the child care administrative agency has completed the assessment of the assistance group's child care needs, the agency shall issue a written (b) An authorization notice shall specify the child who will receive the care, the child care provider, the location where the child care will be provided, the time period in which the child care will be provided, the number of hours of child care authorized per month, and the maximum subsidy payment amount per month.
+(2) and the child care administrative agency has completed the assessment of the assistance group's child care needs, the agency shall issue a written authorization notice to the parent approving payment for child care through the subsidy program based on the specific provisions in the notice.

+(b) An authorization notice shall specify the child who will receive the care, the child care provider, the location where the child care will be provided, the time period in which the child care will be provided, the number of hours of child care authorized per month, and the maximum subsidy payment amount per month.